Examples

 The converter function should adhere to the Converter type's signature — it takes in two arguments, the string input and the argument name, and returns the converted value.

-If the input is invalid, you should throw an Error
+If the input is invalid, you should throw an Error and use the argName to enrich

 your error message.